Lake Champlain: Ecology

 In 2001, scientists estimated that farming contributed 38% of the phosphorus runoff.
 By 2010, results of environmentally-conscious farming practices, enforced by law, had made a positive contribution to lake cleanliness.
 A federally-funded study was started to analyze this problem and to arrive at a solution.

 Biologists have been trying to control lampreys in the lake since 1985 or earlier.
 Lampreys are native to the area, but have expanded in population to such an extent that they wounded nearly all lake trout in 2006, and 70–80% of salmon.
 The use of pesticides against the lamprey has reduced their damage to other fish to 35% of salmon and 31% of lake trout.
 The goal was 15% of salmon and 25% of lake trout.

 The federal and state governments originally budgeted US$18 million for lake programs for 2010.
 This was later supplemented by an additional US$6.5 million from the federal government.

 Natural history

-In 2010, the estimate of cormorant population, now classified as a nuisance species because they take so much of the lake fish, ranged from 14,000 to 16,000.
+In 2010, the estimated cormorant population, now classified as a nuisance species because they take so much of the lake fish, ranged from 14,000 to 16,000.
 A Fish and Wildlife commissioner said that the ideal population would be about 3,300, amounting to 3 /km2.
 Cormorants had disappeared from the lake (and all northern lakes) due to the use of DDT in the 1940s and 1950s, which made their eggs more fragile and reduced breeding populations.

 Ring-billed gulls are also considered a nuisance, and measures have been taken to reduce their population.
 Authorities are trying to encourage the return of black-crowned night herons, cattle egrets and great blue herons, which disappeared during the time DDT was being widely used.

 In 1989, UNESCO designated the area around Lake Champlain as the Champlain-Adirondack Biosphere Reserve.